oracle/learning-library/solutions-library/dr-rackware-oci/dr-network-setup/dr-network-setup.md

     The ords.war file can be downloaded using the following link [ords](https://www.oracle.com/database/technologies/appdev/rest-data-services-downloads.html)
         ![](rackwaresaleplay/Objectstorage.PNG)

+## **Step 1:** Create Stack
-5. Navigate to the resource manager tab in OCI.
+    1. Navigate to the resource manager tab in OCI.
 Then create a new stack to import the zip file.

-    1. Import the zip file into the stack
+    2. Import the zip file into the stack
         ![](./images/ResourceManager.PNG)

-    2. Input the configuration for the instances.
+    3. Input the configuration for the instances.
         ![](./images/ResourceManager-Input-Basic.PNG)

-    3. Input the configuration for the vcn.
+    4. Input the configuration for the vcn.
         ![](./images/ResourceManager-Network.PNG)

-    4. Copy your public and private key.
+    5. Copy your public and private key.
 Make sure you are using the correct format.
         ![](./images/ResourceManager-Keys.PNG)

-    5. Input the configuration for the object storage.
+    6. Input the configuration for the object storage.
         ![](./images/ResourceManager-ObjectStorage.PNG)

-    6. Review
+    7. Review
         ![](./images/ResourceManager-Review.PNG)

-    ## **Step 1:** Plans
+  ## **Step 2:** Plans

     1. Select plan from the dropdown menu.
         ![](./images/ResourceManager-Plan-2.PNG)